Service Level Agreement

 In the event of a dispute between the parties to this Agreement, the following procedure shall be used to resolve this dispute prior to either party pursuing other remedies:

 i.
-A meeting shall be held within 7 (seven) days of one party notifying the other that a dispute has arisen, at which all parties are present or represented by individuals with full decision making authority regarding the matters in dispute (initial meeting).
+A meeting shall be held within 14 (fourteen) days of one party notifying the other that a dispute has arisen, at which all parties are present or represented by individuals with full decision making authority regarding the matters in dispute (initial meeting).

 10.2 Mediation

-Either party may submit any dispute arising out of this Agreement that is not resolved following the processes in clauses 9.1 (i), (ii), and (iii) above to mediation.
-The mediation shall be conducted under the auspices of the Lagos Multi-Door Courthouse (LMDC) in accordance with its rules and procedures as in force at the time of the dispute.
-The parties agree that the decision or settlement reached through mediation shall be final and binding on both parties, and no further appeal or litigation may be pursued thereafter.
-The costs of mediation shall be shared equally between the parties unless otherwise agreed.
+Either Party may submit any dispute arising out of this Agreement that is not resolved following the processes above to Mediation.
+The Mediation shall be conducted under the auspices of the Lagos Multi-Door Courthouse (LMDC) in accordance with its rules and procedures as in force at the time of the dispute.
+The Parties agree that the decision or settlement reached through mediation shall be final and binding on both Parties, and no further appeal or litigation may be pursued thereafter.
+The costs of mediation shall be shared equally between the Parties unless otherwise agreed.

 11.0